TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

-## B. Relation between residue interaction types
+## C. Relation between residue interaction types

 Non-binding interactions are not to be considered independently, or in isolation from others.
 In fact, many types of interaction share identical physico-chemical properties.
 Likewise, their subtypes may share similar geometric organization.